Critically examining the Domain Generalizability of Facial Expression Recognition models: Introduction

+We conducted three experiments to evaluate the generalization performances of facial expression recognition models.
+In Experiment 1, we investigate the cross-corpus domain generalization performance when the model is trained on one source dataset and evaluated on a different target dataset---with twelve datasets, this produces (12*11=) 132 permutations for which the source and target are different.

-Next, we perform an evaluation of multiple-source training, where the model is trained on multiple source datasets, and which is common in fields like NLP \cite{talmor2019multiqa}.
-This is to investigate if combining multiple FER datasets improves model generalization.
-We perform experiments in a variety of setups: 1) within-setting (e.g., train on in-lab data, test on in-lab data), 2) cross-setting (e.g., train on in-lab data, test on in-the-wild data), and 3) mixed-setting (e.g., trained on both setting, test on in-lab data, which we formulate in a Leave-one-out setup).
-As prior literature on multiple-source training in FER is quite limited, we also varied the amount of fine-tuning for the model, using four different fine-tuning approaches.
-We end with a discussion of our results, and outline implications of our work for the state of FER applications.
+In Experiment 2, we evaluate multiple-source training, which is a common practice for domain generalization approaches in machine learning fields like Natural Language Processing \cite{talmor2019multiqa,su2019generalizing} and Computer Vision \cite{wang2019cross,ji2019cross,dias2022cross}.
+This is to empirically verify if training on multiple facial expression recognition datasets improves model generalization.
+We perform experiments in a variety of setups: 1) within-setting (e.g., train on in-lab data, test on in-lab data), 2) cross-setting (e.g., train on in-lab data, test on ``in-the-wild'' data), and 3) a leave-one-out setup where we train on eleven datasets and evaluate on the last dataset.

+In Experiment 3, we evaluate the generalization of three widely available commercial Application Programming Interfaces, or APIs (Amazon Rekognition, Megvii Face++, and Microsoft Azure) on the datasets included in this study, and compare their results with our Experiments 1 and 2.
+We end with a frank discussion about the implications of our work.